zalazdev/Vortex-Engine/README.md

 # Vortex-Engine
-Lua graphics engine based on SFML
+Lua graphics engine based on SFML (Based on performance and programmer-friendly).

 This project will have a MIT license (the same as SFML).